Darian Shimy

 Schools that sign up get full access to all of FutureFund's features—it's always free and it always will be.

-An “a-thon” is a peer-to-peer style fundraiser that involves participating in a certain activity and gathering donations for participating in said activity.
+An “A-Thon” is a peer-to-peer style fundraiser that involves participating in a certain activity and gathering donations for doing so.

-The activity can be almost anything, from reading to running to bowling.
-No matter what activity you choose, the premise is the same.
+The activity can be almost anything — from reading to running to bowling.
+No matter what you choose, the premise is the same.
 Participants commit to doing the activity (reading a certain amount of books, running a certain distance) and ask their friends, family, and coworkers to support them.

 FutureFund’s built-in pledge campaigns allow you to easily collect money and keep donations/pledges organized.
 Since parents cover payment processing fees, 100% of the funds raised go to your school!